-Prior to moving to the west coast, Tim was a member of the Grammy-nominated Choir of Trinity Wall Street and sang as a frequent soloist throughout New York City.
-He performed weekly Bach cantatas with Bach Vespers at Holy Trinity Lutheran Church, appeared regularly with TENET, New York's preeminent early music ensemble.
-Also an avid proponent of new and challenging repertoire, Tim was a core member of Ekmeles, a vocal ensemble based in New York City and dedicated to contemporary, avant-garde, and infrequently-performed vocal repertoire.
+Countertenor Tim Keeler is sought after as a performer, a conductor, and an educator.
+He has performed with some of the finest vocal ensembles in America, including New York Polyphony, The Clarion Choir, the Choir of Trinity Wall Street, and Chanticleer.
+He is in demand as a soloist up and down the east coast, appearing regularly in the Bach Vespers series at Holy Trinity Lutheran Church in New York City, as well as with TENET, New York's preeminent early music ensemble.
+Also an avid proponent of new and challenging repertoire, Tim is a core member of Ekmeles, a vocal ensemble based in New York City and dedicated to contemporary, avant-garde, and infrequently-performed vocal repertoire.

 Tim is currently pursuing a DMA in Choral Conducting at the University of Maryland, where he conducts the Men’s Choir and studies with Dr. Edward Maclary.
 As an educator, Tim has directed the choirs at the Special Music School High School in Manhattan and worked closely with the Young People's Chorus of New York City as a vocal coach and satellite school conductor.
 He was also the choral conductor for Juilliard's new Summer Performing Arts program - a two-week intensive summer course in Geneva, Switzerland.